Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Density Field Estimation

 \subsection{Masked Regions}

 COSMOS2020 flags objects that are in the regions covered/affected by bright stars in the HSC survey (FLAG\_HSC), and by bright stars in the legacy Supreme-cam data (FLAG\_SUPCAM).
 These objects are affected by the fluxes of nearby stars or other artifacts. \citep{coupon2018} provide bright star masks from the HSC-SSP PDR2 which is used to flag objects in the vicinity of these sources (red circles in Figure \ref{cosmos}).
 Moreover, artifacts in the Supreme-Cam images are masked using the same mask as in COSMOS2015 \citep{weaver2022}.
 Approximately 18\% of sources are located within these masked regions, where measurements (photometry and SED fitting) are not reliable \citep{weaver2022}.
-This fraction of sources does not enhance our statistical conclusions and might introduce more uncertainties.
-Consequently, they are not used in this study.
+Therefore, these sources are not included in our analysis.

-Removing the flagged sources leads the density estimator to underestimate the densities around masked regions.
-To account for this error, we populate the masked regions with a uniform distribution of \enquote{artificial} sources that meet the following two criteria: \begin{itemize} \item The number density of the \enquote{artificial} sources is equal to the average number density of galaxies (actual data) in the field, excluding the masked area:
+Exclusion of these flagged sources leads the density estimator to underestimate the densities around masked regions.
+To account for this error, in each redshift slice, we populate the masked regions with a uniform distribution of \enquote{artificial} sources that meet the following two criteria: \begin{itemize} \item The number density of the \enquote{artificial} sources is equal to the average number density of galaxies (actual data) in the field, excluding the masked area:

-Where $A_{\text{field}}$ and $A_{\text{masked}}$ are the whole field and masked area, respectively. \item We choose an identical weight for all these artificial sources such that they do not change the average weight of all galaxies in the redshift slice:
+Where $A_{\text{field}}$ represents the total area of the field and $A_{\text{masked}}$ refers to the total masked area. \item We choose an identical weight for all these artificial sources such that they do not change the average weight of actual galaxies in a redshift slice:

-where $N_{g}^{s}$ is the number of actual galaxies in the $s$th redshift slice. \end{itemize} Figure \ref{stars} presents a comparison between the constructed density field before and after performing corrections for this effect at $z=2.93$.
-It is clear how the constructed density field around these masked regions will be affected by the lack of sources in these regions if we do not implement corrections.
+where $N_{g}^{s}$ is the number of actual galaxies in the $s$th redshift slice. \end{itemize} Figure \ref{stars} presents a comparison between the constructed density field before and after performing corrections for masked regions at $z=2.93$.
+For easier comparison, some of the largest masks are plotted as white dashed circles.
+As we can see, the constructed density field around these masked regions will be affected by the lack of sources in these regions if we do not implement corrections.